MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 5. If the Word ribbon displays icons for each feature but does not break the icons out by group, then select the down-arrow on the far right-side of the ribbon, and then under **Ribbon layout**, select **Classic ribbon**.
 This will switch the ribbon to the traditional ribbon style that is broken out by feature group (such as Undo, Clipboard, Font, Paragraph, Styles, and so forth).

-6. In the **Word** document, type **Testing a sensitivity label on a document with personally identifiable information (PII).**
+6. In the **Word** document, type **Testing a sensitivity label on a document with personally identifiable information (PII); in this case, a U.S Social Security Number: 111-11-1111.**

 7. Because you enabled Sensitivity labels at the start of this exercise, **Word** should display a **Sensitivity** group on the ribbon at the top of the page.
 Select the down arrow in the **Sensitivity** group.
 In the drop-down menu that appears, it should display the list of sensitivity label types.
 Select **Highly Confidential**, and then in the sub-menu that appears, select **Project - Falcon**. <br/>

 	**Note:** After 24 hours, the label that you created in the prior task will appear in the Highly Confidential sub-manu, next to the Project-Falcon label.
 But for now, you will use the **Project - Falcon** label in its place.

-8. In the document, note how the label applied a **CONFIDENTIAL - ProjectFalcon** watermark across the top of the document. </br>
+8. In the document, note how the label applied a **CONFIDENTIAL - ProjectFalcon** watermark across the top of the document.
+The Project - Falcon label was configured just like the label that you created, where the watermark was supposed to appear diagonally across the middle of the page.
+So why does it appear towards the top of the page?
+The answer is that you are using **Word for the Web**, which by default displays it as you see here.
+To see how it will appear to someone reading the document, you must view the document in the **Reading View**, which you'll do now. <br/>

-	**Note:** This watermark is displayed at the top of the document while you're editing the document.
-This is not the official watermark that appears when the document is viewed in "Reading View" (i.e. as it would appear to a person reading the document).
-You will test how this watermark appears in Reading View in a later step.
+	Select the **View** tab and then in the Word ribbon, select **Reading View**.
+Note how the watermark appears diagonally across the middle of the document.
+This is how the watermark will appear to someone reading the document.
+Note that if you use the Word desktop app, it displays the watermark as designated by the label, which in this case would be just as you see it here in the Reading View. <br/>

+	To exit Reading View, select **Edit Document** on the menu bar at the top of the page.
+In the drop-down menu that appears, select **Edit**.

 9. In this first validation test, you're going to remove this sensitivity label from being applied to this document.
 One of the label policy options requires users to provide justification to remove a label or to select a lower classification label.
 You will now verify whether this setting is functioning properly. <br/>